-Having a journal on hand is an easy way to make sure you're ready for general conference.
-And a journal set aside specifically for spiritual promptings or conference notes is even better.
+Record your thoughts and promptings from the general conference talks in this elegant journal.
 Elder Richard G. Scott said, "Knowledge carefully recorded is knowledge available in time of need.
 Spiritually sensitive information should be kept in a sacred place that communicates to the Lord how you treasure it.
 This practice enhances the likelihood of receiving further light."

 If you're not a notetaker or find your eyes getting heavy during those afternoon sessions, find something to do with your hands to stay focused––like a coloring book!
 Perfect for adults and kids alike.

 A great way to help kids learn more about general conference.
 Each activity book includes a variety of activities like word searches, mazes, decipher-the-code activities, word scrambles, crosswords, coloring pages, and dot-to-dots.
 Ages 5 and up.